qmlbook/qmlbook/en/ch16/index.rst

     module org.example.io
     plugin fileio

 The module is the URI under which your plugin is reachable by others and the plugin line must be identical with your plugin file name (under mac this would be *libfileio_debug.dylib* on the file system and *fileio* in the *qmldir*).
-These files where created by Qt Creator based on the given information.
+These files are created by Qt Creator based on the given information.
 The module uri is also available in the .pro file.
 There is is used to build up the install directory.

 When you call ``make install`` in your build folder the library will be copied into the Qt ``qml`` folder (for Qt 5.4 on mac this would be *"~/Qt/5.4/clang_64/qml"*.
 The exact path depends on you Qt installation location and the used compiler on your system).
 There you will find a the library inside the "org/example/io" folder.
 The content are these two files currently